jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   the error is caused by the ``return`` statement being outside a :ref:`function<functions>`

-* I add SyntaxError_ to the list of exceptions
+* I will add SyntaxError_ to the list of exceptions

   .. code-block:: python